-DISCLAIMER: I was, to be frank, a pretty hungry, grouchy traveller for the 2 weeks we were in the Philippines, so I’ve tried to keep this post brief, lest any grumpy words slip in.The Philippines, though FULL of lovely, smiley, friendly people and brimming with beautiful picture-postcard spots, was the place we experienced the most low blood-sugar-blues.
-We found it hard to find good, cheap, veggie food pretty much everywhere (“can’t they just leave the pigs alone?!?!”) and the disparity between the gorgeous photos we were taking and the actual condition of the areas we were taking them in sadly seemed to me to be the largest in all the places we visited in Asia.
+DISCLAIMER: I was, to be frank, a pretty hungry, grouchy traveller for the 2 weeks we were in the Philippines, so I’ve tried to keep this post brief, lest any grumpy words slip in.The Philippines is FULL of lovely, smiley, friendly, wonderful people and absolutely brimming with beautiful picture-postcard spots, but it was also the place we experienced the most low blood-sugar-blues.
+We found it hard to find good, cheap, veggie food pretty much everywhere :(

 Irritating Nat: a series

 We first land on Coron Island to a DOUBLE RAINBOW, which naturally leads one to believe that there must be two pots of gold nearby.
 Sadly, we find none, but we do find our totally dingy guesthouse, so we drop off our bags and start exploring the little coastal town of Coron.
 The reason Coron gets such large footfall is because it is the point most accessible to the marine national park.
 Coron is bustling, a little bit smelly and a little bit dirty and we spend most of the first day climbing Mount Tapyas, nipping between air-conditioned cafes, scrounging wifi and sipping smoothies (mango’s my favourite).
 We arrange a private boat with Alfred, a sweet Filipino who loves Ed Sheeran, and we set off early to hit up our checklist of marine park destinations to avoid the huge tour groups who don’t favour 5.30am starts (not that I do, to be honest).